 On January 9, 2018, BPM held its first crypto meetup in its San Francisco office.
 The event was scheduled from 4 p.m. to 6 p.m. but due to the overwhelming amount of enthusiasm displayed by attendees, which included fund managers, fund advisors, attorneys, and interested investors, the meetup went beyond the allocated time.

-To open the event, cryptocurrency senior manager, Mark Li introduced BPM’s crypto partners consisting of Assurance Practice Group Leader, Brian Finnegan, International Tax Partner, Inna Merzheritsky, Assurance Partner, Norm Bustamante, Risk Assurance & Advisory Services Group Leader, Ashwani Verma, Tax Director, Dmitri Alexeev, and IT Assurance Director, Jasminda Brown.
+To open the event, cryptocurrency senior manager, Mark Li introduced BPM’s crypto partners consisting of Assurance Practice Group Leader, Brian Finnegan, International Tax Partner, Inna Merzheritsky, Assurance Partner, Norm Bustamante, Risk Assurance & Advisory Services Group Leader, Ashwani Verma, and Tax Director, Dmitri Alexeev.

 The discussion began with the pressing issue on everyone’s mind: extreme volatility in the cryptocurrency world.
 There has been an endless frenzy of media coverage of the rise and fall of cryptocurrencies.
 An attendee attributed its volatility to supply and demand, human emotions, retail tractors, and involvement from countries outside of the U.S.